Facial Palsy and Gluten Sensitivity – A Connection is Found

 Recurrent peripheral facial paralysis (PFP) is an uncommon disorder that often occurs in the setting of family history.
 In 2001, we observed a patient with recurrent PFP who manifested symptoms of coeliac disease (CD) several months later.
 Because of this observation and because neurological disorders may be the only manifestation of atypical forms of CD…

 Facial palsy is a disorder characterized by paralysis of muscles in the face.
+It is sometimes referred to as Bell’s Palsy.
 It can be caused by a Herpes virus, and in sometimes caused as a result of inner ear infections.
 New research links gluten intolerance to this neurological disorder.

 Gluten Sensitivity & Nerve Damage

 There are numerous studies linking gluten intolerance issues with damage to the nervous system.
 Some doctors believe that the primary way that this protein induces damage is through nerves.

 Dr. Charles Parker, a psychiatrist has great experience with gluten damaging brain tissue.

 Dr. John Symes, a veterinarian has discovered a connection between gluten intolerance and epilepsy in dogs and cats.